-Attributes (with ele ements that enhance and diminish natur al character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual DOC hut.
+Attributes (with ele ements that enhance and diminish natur al character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual a result of the DOC hut. fauna species, notably tuatara.
 2 Moutohorā Island Wildlife Management Reserve has complete cover of a diverse range of vegetation types including a unique sequence of geothermal vegetation occurs from the high tide mark up to forest and is nationally significant.
 It has no mammalian pests, has very high biodiversity and provides habitat for a wide range of endemic, threatened and rare flora and fauna species.
 Some exotic weed species are present.
 Tūhua (Tu) Map 34 Outstanding Tūhua is a 15 km wide shield volcano dominated by a 3 km caldera crater.
-The volcano has the most diverse history of volcanic eruption types and is renowned for its unique obsidian glass found on the island.
-As a DOC Vertical rocky cliffs demonstrating the natural coastal processes of coastal erosion and volcanic processes.
-Native flora and fauna dominate these islands No modification to coastal edge for access and use.
+The volcano has the most diverse history of volcanic eruption types and is renowned for its unique obsidian 1 Vertical rocky cliffs demonstrating the natural coastal processes of coastal erosion and volcanic processes.
+No modification to coastal edge for access and use.
 Marine Reserve extends around the island.
-1 Structures exist to provide tourist access and remain minor.
-The indigenous pohutukawa forest of Mayor Island Wildlife Sanctuary provides almost complete cover on the island and is nationally significant.
-It is unmodified by possums, Excellent example of natural processes with no modifications to the coastal processes.
-Volcanic processes are evident within the thermally heated lakes on the Very low level of activity and visible built form.
-A high sense of remoteness and wilderness are gained from its distance from shore and unmodified
+Structures exist to provide tourist access and remain minor.
+1 The indigenous pohutukawa forest of Mayor Island Wildlife Sanctuary provides almost complete cover on the island and is nationally Excellent example of natural processes with no modifications to the coastal processes.
+Volcanic processes are evident within the Very low level of activity and visible built form.
+A high sense of remoteness and wilderness are gained from its distance